Case study

 Before using Monolith, Nanopharm tried to build mechanistic physics-based models to predict the dissolution kinetics of corticosteroid particles.
 This method took a day to measure six dissolution curves, and two more days to generate 12 replicates for a single batch which added up to several months of measuring and testing as other measurements were conducted in parallel.
 The classical approach fell short of delivering accurate results for highly insoluble and irregularly shaped particles.

-“These models showed poor predictive capability, we had a relatively small data set so did not know whether a machine learning approach would be possible.”
+Our previous models showed poor predictive capability, we had a relatively small data set so did not know whether a machine learning approach would be possible.

 Approaching the problem with an AI partner